CrossLangNV/C4C_term_extraction/README.md

 input_json['language']=""
 ```

-if `http://localhost:5001/chunking` is used, and one is not interested in extracting text from webpages in a specific language.
+if one only uses `http://localhost:5001/chunking` is used.

 Both `http://localhost:5001/extract_terms` and `http://localhost:5001/chunking` will return a json containing a "title", "tags", "excerpt", "text", "hostname", "source-hostname", "source", "cas_content" and "language" field.
 The "cas_content" is a UIMA CAS object, encoded in base64.